Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 21 Mei 2025 05.28.55 UTC
+- WIB: Rabu, 21 Mei 2025 06.25.28 UTC
-- WITA: Rabu, 21 Mei 2025 06.28.55 UTC
+- WITA: Rabu, 21 Mei 2025 07.25.28 UTC
-- WIT: Rabu, 21 Mei 2025 07.28.55 UTC
+- WIT: Rabu, 21 Mei 2025 08.25.28 UTC

 Kutipan Inspiratif:
-"Sound become music, movement becomes dance, smile becomes laughter & life becomes celebration.
-When old friend keep in touch.
-Happy friends day!!!"
+"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."

-Kategori: friendship
+Kategori: inspirational